Highlights

 Classes & Tours

-Faculty members, graduate students, and local educators wishing to schedule classes or seminars in the room are encouraged to use the Special Collections Class Request Tool.
+Faculty members, graduate students, and local educators wishing to schedule classes or seminars in the room are encouraged to use the Special Collections Class Request tool.
 The Woodberry Poetry Room curatorial staff will follow-up to discuss your specific needs and interests.

-WPR Creative Fellowships
+Creative Fellowships

 Applicants are encouraged to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections—particularly the audio-video archive.

-The next deadline for applications is Feb.
-1, 2023.
-Recipients will be notified by May 15, 2023.
+The next deadline is March 1, 2025.
+Recipients will be notified by July 1, 2025.

 About the Poetry Room